KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 </div>

-## disable_coin
+## disable\_coin

 **disable_coin coin**

 The `disable_coin` method deactivates the previously enabled coin.
 MM2 also cancels all active orders that use the selected coin.
-The method will return error in following cases:
+The method will return an error in the following cases:
-1. Coin is not enabled.
+- The coin is not enabled
-1. The coin is used by active swaps.
+- The coin is used by active swaps
-1. The coin is used by currently matching order.
-Other orders might be still cancelled in this case.
+- The coin is used by a currently matching order.
+In this case, other orders might still be cancelled

 #### Arguments